Strand PHIL.II Philanthropy and Civil Society

 - describe ways that each member in the neighborhood can work together to make it a nice place to live

 - Daniel's Good Day literature guide - Daniel greets everyone in his neighborhood

 Read aloud the book Daniel's Good Day and use this literature guide to facilitate conversation.
 Observe the details in the pictures and talk about the variety of people and activities in a neighborhood.

 Ask about what other neighborhoods look like.
 Discuss how a neighborhood is a type of community, where people share a place and interests.

 Brainstorm a list of places and services in the neighborhood that are shared by others (parks, libraries, police).
 Talk about who they would trust in their community to help them with certain problems or situations, for example:

 - Who would you call if you were home alone and heard a strange noise and saw a person walking around your house?

 - Who would you trust to help you if your parents were not home when you got home?

 - Who could you trust to call if you saw smoke in your house?

 Have community members come and talk about their work and show (pictures of) the equipment that they need when they help people in the community.
 Ask the speakers to share what time, talent, and treasure they use to help the community.
-Allow students to ask questions about their work, training, safety practices, etc. This may happen over several days.
+Encourage children to ask questions about their work, training, safety practices, etc. This may happen over several days.